rom1504/clip-retrieval/README.md

 ```

 This achieve low latency status (10ms).
 Throughput is about 100 query/s.
 For high throughput, using a grpc server is required.

+## clip-front

+Clip front is a simple UI that connects to clip back and display the results.
+To run it, go to [front](front) and run `npm install` then `npm start`.
+You can also directly use it at [clip-retrieval ui](https://rom1504.github.io/clip-retrieval/)

 ## For development